 Have you ever wanted to create something that’s a little “out there”, but you had absolutely no clue how you were going to do it?
 It seems to happen to me all the time 😀 For as long as I can remember, I’ve had this slightly wacky idea of repurposing something boring and making a mermaid chair for my daughter.

 She’s an amazing young lady and has been working her butt off to qualify for the South African Swimming team.
 I swear she was a mermaid in a previous life.
 So I really wanted to celebrate her unique spirit and passion for the water by making her THAT chair.

-A few weeks ago while wandering round the local thrift store I found this rather sad and boring office chair.
+While wandering around the local thrift store a few weeks ago, I found this rather sad and boring office chair.
 I’m not sure if it had been standing in the rain for way too long or if someone threw the wildest, wettest party ever.
 But this poor thing had definitely seen better days.
 The hubby thought I was completely bonkers when I brought it home.